ClaireDrummond/GMITProject2018/README.md

 After a few hours of research, scroling through websites and watching YouTube videos, it is apparent that Data Scientists love Python and most scientists in the industry use a combination of numpy + pandas + sklearn as their data science stack.
 Having a brief look of what sklearn can do, I have created a file Machine.py to import sklearn and try out some code.
 Delving deeper into SK Learn, I have discovered K-means clustering analysis which I think is very useful for the Iris Data Set. http://www.dummies.com/programming/big-data/data-science/how-to-visualize-the-clusters-in-a-k-means-unsupervised-learning-model/ has interesting code in it to help explain this.
 My file Kmeans.py samples this code.

+# Stats.py
+During my research I have learned that importing the Pandas Library is ideal for statisitcal analyis in datasets.

 # Mean.py
 In week 10, of Programming and Scripting Module, I was introduced to Numpy which is ideal for data anaylsis.
 Here I have created code to establish the mean of each column.
 To understand each column in more detail, I have created histograms to understand each column in more detail